Posted on 06/06/2019 at 11:17 AM by Guest Author

-This means that parents and teachers often spend quite a bit of time searching for fun yet appropriate titles that their students can read during break, giving authors the perfect opportunity to promote books specifically geared toward young readers.
+Parents and teachers often spend quite a bit of time searching for fun yet appropriate titles that their students can read during break.
+This gives authors the perfect opportunity to promote books specifically geared toward young readers.

 So, what are the benefits of choosing summer to market children’s books and young adult books?

 You Can Meet the Demand for Age-Appropriate Reading Material.